Running Stitch

 Running stitch produces a series of small stitches following a line or curve.

-Running stitch is created by a path with a stroke color.
+Running stitch is created from a path with a stroke color.

-The stitch direction can be influenced by the path direction.
-If you want to swap the starting and ending point of your running stitch run Path > Reverse.
+The stitch direction is impacted by the path direction.
+If you want to change the starting and ending point of your running stitch, use Path > Reverse.

 If an object consists of multiple paths, they will be stitched in order with a jump between each.

-Open Extensions > Ink/Stitch > Params to change parameters to your needs.
+Open Extensions > Ink/Stitch > Params to update the parameters.

 |---|---|